Essington Lewis: Legacy

-His life is the subject of several books, including The Steel-Master: a life of Essington Lewis by historian Geoffrey Blainey, another by Clive Turnbull and the musical play I am Work by John O'Donoghue.
-The Essington Lewis Memorial Lecture has been presented annually in South Australia since its establishment in 1975.
-It is funded by BHP and was instituted by the Adelaide Branch of the Australasian Institute of Mining and Metallurgy.
+His life is the subject of several books, including by historian Geoffrey Blainey, another by Clive Turnbull, and the musical play I am Work by John O'Donoghue.
+Since its establishment in 1975, the Essington Lewis Memorial Lecture has been presented annually in South Australia, funded by BHP and was instituted by the Adelaide Branch of the Australasian Institute of Mining and Metallurgy.
 One of Whyalla's main streets, Essington Lewis Avenue, was named in his honour.